What is the Social Connection Program?

 Tech Support Group

 Technology can help maintain and enhance social connections with peers, family, friends, and caregivers.
 But what if technology scares or frustrates you?
 The new GSC Tech Support Group is here to help!
-The group meets the third Tuesday of each month from 1-2:30 pm in person at the GSC unless otherwise specified.
 Bring your tech questions and your device(s) (e.g., iPhone, iPad, laptop) and we’ll research solutions together online, followed by breakout groups to implement those solutions.

 Connect2Affect Workshop